-We offer two types of tours led by Friends staff and other experts.
-Participation is limited to 30 and registration may be required.
+We offer two types of tours led by staff and other experts.
+Participation is limited to 30.
+Registration may be required.
 Tours last 1-3 hours depending on group’s time restraints.

-Groups The first is designed for established groups, such as garden clubs, church groups, and businesses.
-The tour focuses on the special interests of the participating group.
+The first is designed for organizations and businesses, and focuses on the special interests of the participating group.
 Suggested topics: growing fields and organic farming; the history of New England farming as evidenced by the farm’s buildings, trails, stone walls and woods; or the farm’s wildflowers.

-Public The second is for anyone and provides a general introduction to Holly Hill Farm, its growing fields, woods, barnyard. farm animals and historic barns.
+The second is for anyone and provides a general introduction to Holly Hill Farm, its growing fields, woods, barnyard, farm animals, and historic barns.

-The barnyard is home to our pony Pumpkin, his friend Nugget, hens, roosters, Pepper the rabbit, and Dwarf Nigerian goats Belladonna and Lady Liberty.
+The barnyard is home to our pony Pumpkin, his friend Nugget, hens, roosters, Pepper the rabbit, Dwarf Nigerian goats Belladonna and Lady Liberty, and our newest member Benji the Sicilian miniature donkey.
 Visitors are welcome but please don’t feed the animals.